openbabel/documentation/Cheminf101/search.rst

 NP-Complete - A Little about Computability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Searching through a page of text for the words, "John Hartford" is pretty easy for a modern computer.
+Searching through a page of text for the words "John Hartford" is pretty easy for a modern computer.
 Although false positives returned by the index are a nuisance and impair performance, they are not a catastrophe.
 Not so for substructure matching.